 When you create your micro-site, make sure you have analytics on to assess which content and resources your prospects are engaging with, then pass that information along to the sales reps working those accounts.
 When taking this approach, be sure to use “no index” and “no-follow” tags to exclude search engines from crawling those pages.

 Taking it one step further, put a tracking pixel on that page so you can serve awareness and retargeting ads to your prospects so you can stay on their mind wherever they go on the web.
-AdRoll is the most well-known provider for retargeting ads, and it’s the one that we use.
+We use Metadata.io for our retargeting ads, , and it’s been a powerful piece of our scalable ABM strategy.

 If you don’t want to or don’t have the resources to create entirely separate micro-sites, you can create content hubs through vendors like Uberflip.
 Uberflip is a content marketing platform that helps teams create, manage and optimize content experiences so they can leverage content throughout the buyer journey.
 If you’ve done your content audit and indexed it correctly in your hub, using tags, you can select specific pieces of content for each hub, saving you time and resources.